tayeva/eia-client-python/README.md

 - Endpoint query functionality to allow the user to discover endpoints.

-- A proper client with session manager.

 - Walking endpoints without breaching rate limits.

-- Update EndpointBuilder to make requests with information in headers instead of full-endpoint (too long for some use cases).

 - Backend adapters.